BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

     string _paidTxID
   )
 ```
-Description.
+Query a transaction details by address and its index in transactions array

-- **Test cases**
+**Test cases**

-	- Owner should be able to call the function
-	- No one except the owner can call the function
-	- Invalid address in the list should cause reverting
+- should return the transaction details by given token holder and transaction index
+- should return 0 if no transaction found

 <!-- ----------------------------- -->
 <br>

 ### addTransaction